 Steep this tea multiple times as loose leaf teas have far more flavor than traditional tea bags due to the superior quality and freshness.
 Tea strength is a personal decision, so please experiment to determine your preferences.

 Use water between 180 and 190 degrees F, or allow boiling water to stand for 2 minutes.
-Steep your Pinhead Gunpowder Green Tea as little as 1 minutes, but not more than 4 minutes.
-For each of the following steeps use water of the same temperature and double the steep time.
-Pinhead Gunpowder Green Tea can be steeped at least 2 times and depending on the steep times, as many as 4 times.
-Also, consider blending the first steep with the following steeps to balance the tea.
-If you do not want to drink all the tea, store in fridge for wonderful iced tea.
+Steep your Pinhead Gunpowder Green Tea as little as 1 minute, but not more than 4 minutes.
+For each of the following steeps, use water of the same temperature and double the steep time.
+Pinhead Gunpowder Green Tea can be steeped at least 2 times and, depending on the steep times, as many as 4 times.
+Also, consider blending the first steep with the following steeps to balance the tea; if you do not want to drink all the tea, store it in the fridge for wonderful iced tea.

 Store in a dry place.